DHTMLX/scheduler-docs/data/custom_events_content.md

 ~~~

 *Let's assume that your data objects have a special boolean property **important** that indicates, whether the related event is important.
-You want to hightlight the headers of important events by adding the icon - a red check -
+You want to highlight the headers of important events by adding the icon - a red check -
 and coloring the event's duration into orange color.*

 <br>